h2oai/h2o-3/h2o-docs/src/product/mojo-quickstart.rst

 Printing GBM MOJOs
 ~~~~~~~~~~~~~~~~~~

-The ``print_mojo`` function allows a GBM model to be coverted to `ONNX <https://onnx.ai/about.html>`__ representation, which means the model will be rendered in an "open format built to represent" ML models.
-This allows you to use the model with a variety of frameworks, tools, runtimes, and compilers.
+The ``print_mojo`` function allows a model to be converted to machine readable representation - either to JSON for further processing or ``dot`` for rendering images.

 When running ``print_mojo``, the following can be specified: